linuxdeepin/go-dbus-factory/README.md

 ./gen.sh
 ```

-The shell script will find all folders which contains `config.json` can generater the code
+The shell script will find all folders which contain `config.json` can generate the code

 ### Folders

-The tool will generater the code to a folder, the name of the folder always be the name of that service, which is all lower case.
+The tool will generate the code to a folder, the name of the folder always be the name of that service, which is all lower case.

-The package name of that go project under that folder always be the last word of the stringlist by spliting the name of the service by `.`.
+The package name of that go project under that folder always be the last word of the stringlist by splitting the name of the service by `.`.

 You can assess the default xml, config.json and go code under the folder which is generated.